Effects of local mutations in quadratic iterations

-While the current model, describing a persistent (or permanent) local mutation, is simpler mathematically and consistent with dynamics of a system generated by a single iterated map, in reality, mutations are not expressed on the same portion of the chromosome at each and every step of the replication.
-Moreover, in an actual dividing cell, errors in DNA replication are often immediately addressed by molecular repair processes, which in our model may be considered equivalent to reversal to the correct iteration when a mutation is detected.
-Future extensions of our model will consider the mutation being introduced at selected (specific or random) times in the iteration process, allowing us to investigate the effects of timing and of repair to the accuracy of replication and eventual specialization of the cell.
-This would place the model within the mathematical framework of non-autonomous iterations, which had been previously studied by the authors in the context of template iterations, in absence of mutations~\cite{radulescu2016symbolic,radulescu2016template}.
+While the current model, describing a persistent (or permanent) local mutation, is both simpler mathematically and consistent with the dynamics of a system generated by a single iterated map, in reality mutations do not affect expression of the same RNA targets at each and every step of the replication.
+Moreover, in an actual dividing cell, errors in RNA replication are sometimes immediately addressed by molecular repair processes, which in our model may be considered equivalent to reversal to the correct iteration when a mutation is detected.
+Future extensions of our model will consider the mutation being introduced at selected (specific or random) times in the iteration process, allowing us to investigate the effects of timing of mutation onset and repair to the accuracy of replication and terminal differentiation of the cell.
+This would place the model within the mathematical framework of non-autonomous iterations, which has been previously studied by the authors in the context of template iterations, in absence of mutations~\cite{radulescu2016symbolic,radulescu2016template}.